firasuke/awesome/README.md

 - [Morpheus Linux](https://git.2f30.org/morpheus/file/README.html): A statically
 linked, musl-based Linux distro
-- [Multilib Linux From Scratch (MLFS)](https://linuxfromscratch.org/mlfs/): A variant of the LFS book which builds a system that is able to execute 32-bit binaries.
+- [Multilib Linux From Scratch (MLFS)](https://linuxfromscratch.org/mlfs/): A variant of the LFS book which builds a system that is able to execute 32-bit binaries
 - [musl-cross](https://github.com/GregorR/musl-cross): A small suite of scripts and patches for building musl libc cross compilers
 - [musl-cross-make](https://github.com/richfelker/musl-cross-make): Simple